1st Congress of the Communist Party (Bolsheviks) of Ukraine: General overview of the congress

-How heated the discussions on these issues were, is shown by the fact that, when all of the amendments to the resolution proposed by E. Kwiring were rejected by the majority of the congress delegates, he actually resorted to blackmail, declaring: "If the congress takes the path of suppression regional organizations, then part of the congress will go the other way, because for them (representatives of the Donets-Krivoi Rog region) the connection with the Ukrainian party is generally not as significant as with the Russian one."
+How heated the discussions on these issues were is shown by the fact that, when all of the amendments to the resolution proposed by E. Kwiring were rejected by the majority of the congress delegates, he actually resorted to blackmail, declaring: "If the congress takes the path of suppression regional organizations, then part of the congress will go the other way, because for them (representatives of the Donets-Krivoi Rog region) the connection with the Ukrainian party is generally not as significant as with the Russian one."

-The constant threats from Kwiring and his supporters caused deep indignation of N. Skripnik, but in order to prevent a split in the congress and not to bury the idea of creating a party, he proposed a compromise wording regarding the procedure for organizing regional bureaus before the convening of regional party conferences.
+The constant threats from Kwiring and his supporters caused deep indignation in N. Skripnik, but in order to prevent a split in the congress and not to bury the idea of creating a party, he proposed a compromise wording regarding the procedure for organizing regional bureaus before the convening of regional party conferences.

 The congress decided to create illegal regional party organizations in the occupied territory of Ukraine.
 In the resolution "On the attitude towards other parties", the congress emphasized that no agreements with SRs, Mensheviks, Bundists, Ukrainian SRs, Ukrainian social democrats and anarchists are inadmissible and party organizations must wage a merciless struggle against them.
 At the same time, the congress indicated the need to establish contacts with the parties that express the interests of the small peasantry, with the aim of "pushing them on the path of active struggle for the power of the Soviets and subordinating their struggle to the actual leadership of the proletarian Communist Party."

-The historical significance of the congress lies in the fact that it successfully completed the process of uniting the Bolshevik organizations of Ukraine, created the Communist Party of Ukraine, which took shape on the inviolable Leninist ideological, organizational, theoretical and tactical principles as an integral and integral part, a combat unit of a single RKP(b).
+The historical significance of the congress lies in the fact that it completed the process of uniting the Bolshevik organizations of Ukraine, created the Communist Party of Ukraine, which took shape on the inviolable Leninist ideological, organizational, theoretical and tactical principles as an integral and integral part, a combat unit of a single RKP(b).